nuriel77/iri-playbook/README.md

 Important value to edit is the `iotapm_nginx_password` in the `group_vars/all/iotapm.yml`.
 Set a strong password.

+To edit the password and/or add more users refer to the wiki link up in this README doc.

 Edit other options if you want to tweak anything (most importantly check the latest IRI version and edit accordingly).